EdgeNet-project/edgenet-project.github.io/simple_hello_world.md

 ## Get the File to Deploy the Slice
 You have two choices: get a blank file and edit it yourself, or find a customized file in your browser.
-1. To get the blank file, get [helloWorld.yaml](https://edge-net.org/helloWorld.yaml download) <a href=https://edge-net.org/helloWorld.yaml download>helloWorld.yaml</a>.
+1. To get the blank file, get
+<a href=https://edge-net.org/helloWorld.yaml download>helloWorld.yaml</a>.
 You will need to change <username> in the last line to a nickname for yourself; please pick a good one.
 2. To get the file filled out with your nickname, fill out the form [here](http://princeton.edge-net.io:5000/get_yaml) and copy it from your browser.